Monash-Connected-Autonomous-Vehicle/JMSS-CoCurricular/Week 2.md

 Now look to your top right.
 You can see this toolbar over here.<br>
 <img src="./images/4.png" alt="drawing" width="300"/><br>
 You would see a plethora of blocks that you can code from.
 We would look into text-base coding later.
 But now, let's go through the block-base coding.
 If you have used scratch before, this process of coding will seem pretty familiar.<br>
 Now it's time for us to code!
 Let's try to make the circuit blink for 2Hz when the button is pressed.
-First of all, we need a loop.
+First of all, we need a loop.<br>
 <img src="./images/10.png" alt="drawing" width="300"/><img src="./images/11.png" alt="drawing" width="300"/><img src="./images/12.png" alt="drawing" width="300"/><br>
 Take note that there are 3 different loops you can choose from Tinkercad.
 Seeing that we want the code to go forever as of now, let's choose the left most loop, the 'forever' loop.
 I hope that it does not require that much explanation.
 Next, in order to determine what the code should do when the button is pressed, we need an if statement.<br>
 <img src="./images/13.png" alt="drawing" width="300"/><br>